astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 > **Note**: Currently the operators cannot support BigQuery `job_id`s.

 The target table can be specified as a string using the `table` parameter for the SQLColumnCheckOperator and SQLTableCheckOperator.
-When using the SQLCheckOperator you can override the database defined in your Airflow connection by passing a different value to the `database` argument.
+When using the SQLCheckOperator, you can override the database defined in your Airflow connection as needed by passing a different value to the `database` argument.
 The target table for the SQLCheckOperator has to be given within the SQL statement.

 Under the hood the operators use the information provided in the Airflow connection to get a [DbApiHook](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/hooks/dbapi/index.html#module-airflow.hooks.dbapi).